roottraveller/technozoneitcare/README.md

 ### Contribution

-Please create issue or open PR request for contribution.
+Please create an issue or open PR request for a contribution.

 ### License